Skip to main content

 • “Glad I came back to this game; I played this when it was week one in early access and did not like how it was set up, but man did this team change a lot.
 Loved the story and the way the units worked together; even if you don't like playing PvP, the story was great.”

-• “The campaign story had a trash ending; why did my girl Angel like that?”
+• “The campaign story had a trash ending; why do my girl Angel like that?”

 • “I really had high hopes for this game, so it kind of hurts to write this, but the state of the game is tragic.
-I finished the campaign in a whopping 6 hours; the story was cliché and ends abruptly on a sequel bait, generally feeling rushed and unfinished.”
+I finished the campaign in a whopping 6 hours; the story was cliché and ends abruptly on a sequel bait, generally has a rushed and unfinished feel to it.”

 • “The campaign is short and does not make you care about the faction or the character; it almost feels like they changed the story last minute to pump it out faster.”